TrueSparrowSystems/slackmin/README.md

 ## Slackmin Middleware Usage

-Slackmin package provides the set of middlewares that can be used with slack slash commands as well as with interactive routes.
-The middleware layer formats and preprocesses the slack payload, sanitizes unwanted HTML tags from parameters obtained in request body, query and headers.
-Slackmin has built-in security, request verification, app id validation, channel id validation and slack member id validation are performed by middleware layer.
+Slackmin middlewares are used with slash commands as well as with interactive routes.
+These middlewares format and preprocess the Slack payload, and sanitize unwanted HTML tags from parameters obtained in the request body, query and headers.
+Slackmin has a built-in security layer for request verification, app id validation, channel id validation, and slack member id validation.

 Following are different middleware examples: